xerolinux/XeroHub/content/xero-news/xerolinux-plasma/index.md

 - **1 : System Setup**

-There's nothing to do here except select **Install 3rd-Party GUI Package Manager(s) (AUR)** or **Add & Enable the ChaoticAUR Repository**, since my **Plasma Script** took care of the rest for us.
+There's nothing to do here except select **Install 3rd-Party GUI Package Manager(s)** or **Add & Enable the ChaoticAUR Repository**, since my **Plasma Script** took care of the rest for us.
 Neat eh ?

 - **2 : System Drivers**

 This is the part where you select drivers you need for our hardware.
 Am not going to help you here.
 All you need to know was mentioned in the video.
-Just know that selecting the wrong ones will break the system, so that's where you need to understand what works for us.
+Just know that selecting the wrong ones will break the system, so that's where you need to understand what works for you.

 - **4 : System Customization**